apache/camel/examples/camel-example-aggregate/README.md

 The example is run using Maven.

-First compile the example by entering: mvn compile
+First compile the example by entering:

+	mvn compile

 ### Run

 To run the example type:

 	mvn camel:run

-To stop the example hit Ctrl-C.  If you restart it and resume entering numbers you should see that it remembered previously entered values, as it uses a persistent store.
+To stop the example hit `Ctrl-C`.
+If you restart it and resume entering numbers you should see that it remembered previously entered values, as it uses a persistent store.